M1 Finnish label

 - Open storage of test samples before the 28 days no longer is allowed; storage must occur in a test chamber or in a separate storage chamber under controlled conditions.

 - Odour testing no longer requires a separate odour test chamber.
 Instead, an ISO 16000-28 acceptability odour test is required, e.g. with sampling test chamber air into a gas bag right after the last air sampling after 28 days; odour will be determined then with the air from these gas bags.
+The odour scale experienced a small change, now it is continuous (earlier, the value 0.0 did not exist).

 - Fixtures (mounted furniture, e.g. in built-in kitchens) are a new product group available for M1 labelling